wa0x6e/Fresque/README.md

 To stop workers.
 Will wait for all jobs to finish, then stop the worker.
 If more than one worker is running, a list of workers will be displayed, to choose the worker to stop.

 > `-f` or `--force` : Stop worker immediately, without waiting for the current job to finish processing.
 This will fail the current job.

 > `-w` or `--all` : Stop all workers at once, skipping the worker menu.

 > `-q` or `--queue` : Stop all workers attributed to the specified queue name.

-> `-o` or `--count` : An additional which can be specified along with the `--queue` option to stop fix number of workers from the queue.
+> `-o` or `--count` : An additional optional which can be specified along with the `--queue` option to stop a fixed number of workers from the queue.

 * **pause**